Great Famine of 1695–1697: Causes

 The 1690s marked the lowest point of the Little Ice Age, of colder and wetter weather.
-This reduced the altitude at which crops could be grown and shortened the growing season by up to two months in extreme years, as it did in the 1690s.
+This reduced the elevation at which crops could be grown and shortened the growing season by up to two months in extreme years, as it did in the 1690s.
 The massive eruptions of volcanoes at Hekla in Iceland (1693) and Serua (1693) and Aboina (1694) in Indonesia may also have polluted the atmosphere and filtered out significant amounts of sunlight.